weweswap/contracts/README.md

 ## Setting up white lists

-White listed addresses can be set by creating the merkle root.
+White listed addresses can be set by creating the merkle root on the Merge contract.
 The merkle root can be created by running the following command:

 ```bash
 yarn install